xiaoyaofu/learngit/readme.txt

-Git is version control system.
+Git is a version control system.
-Git is free software.
+Git is a free software.
 Creating a new branch dev.
 Fast-forward?
 ??